 WHERE SHOULD I STORE MY KEFIR WHEN I TAKE IT HOME?

 We recommend you keep your kefir refrigerated after you purchase it.
-This is because our cultures are living and it also slows down the fermentation process.
-The bacteria are quite hardy and so should not be adversely affected if kept unrefrigerated for short periods.
+This is because our cultures are living and it slows down the fermentation process.
+The bacteria are quite hardy so should not be adversely affected if kept unrefrigerated for short periods.

 CAN I GIVE KEFIR TO MY CHILDREN?